Overview

 Due Date Assessment Value Survey

-The predictions of all 18 teams can be accessed from the hyperlinks below.
+The predictions of all 14 teams can be accessed from the hyperlinks below.
 These three files contain predictions, actual values, calculations of MAE, and ranking.
-Kendall put all of this together for us, and I am giving it to you for transparency.
 If you find any mistakes that cause the grades to change, I will adjust them.

 The table below shows each group’s MAE for \(Spread\), \(Total\), and \(OREB\), respectively.
 Also, you will see your group ranking for each of the three variables.
 It may be helpful to sort the table for each variable to see where your group is currently ranked.